 This cream of asparagus soup has-

-- Seasonings like garlic, thyme, and nutmeg
+- Seasonings like garlic, thyme, and nutmeg.
+Simple spices let the flavor of the vegetable shine.

 How to make asparagus soup step-by-step